mendix/docs/content/en/docs/developerportal/deploy/migrating-to-different-cloud.md

 There are two more requirements before you can start the final migration:

-* The replication process for the production environments must have transferred all the data at some point in time, even if more data has been added since — in other words, the replication process for production must have reached 100% at least once
+* The replication process for the production environments must have transferred all the data at some point in time, even if more data has been added since — in other words, the replication process for production must have reached 100% at least once.
-* The replication process must be in a *Replicating* state
+* The replication process must be in a **Replicating** state.

-To do the final migration of your app from Mendix Cloud v3 to Mendix Cloud v4, do the following:
+To do the final migration of your app, do the following:

 * Click **Migrate** on the migration page.
 This does the following:

-    1. Stops the app running on Mendix Cloud v4
+    1. Stops the app running on the source node.
-    2. Stops the app running on Mendix Cloud v3
+    2. Stops the app running on the target node.
-    3. Runs the replication process for the *Production* environments until it reaches 100%
+    3. Runs the replication process for the *Production* environments until it reaches 100%.
-    4. Renames the subdomain of the original app and **all** environments to be `<current-app-name>-v3`
+    4. Renames the subdomain of the original app and all environments to be `<current-app-name>-v3`.
-    5. Removes the `-v4` suffix from the subdomain name of the new v4 app and **all** environments
+    5. Removes the `-v4` suffix from the subdomain name of the new v4 app and **all** environments.
-    6. Restarts both the new v4 app and the original v3 app.
+    6. Restarts both the new app and the original app.

 ### 4.6 Rollback

-If you encounter issues with your app when running on Mendix Cloud v4, then you can revert to the Mendix Cloud v3 version.
-This could happen, for example, if one of the differences between v3 and v4 listed above causes an unexpected issue.
+If you encounter issues with your app when running on the new cloud node, then you can revert to the original version.

 * Click **Rollback** on the migration page.
-This does the following
+This does the following:

-    1. Stops the app running on Mendix Cloud v4
+    1. Stops the app running on the target node.
-    2. Stops the app running on Mendix Cloud v3
+    2. Stops the app running on the source node.
     3. Renames the subdomain of the app running on Mendix Cloud v4 and **all** environments to be `<current-app-name>-v4`
     4. Removes the `-v3` suffix from the subdomain name of the original v3 app and **all** environments
-    5. Restarts the original v3 app
+    5. Restarts the original app.

 {{% alert color="warning" %}}
-This will not copy any new data from the v4 environment back to the v3 environment.
-Any data added to the v4 database before the rollback is effectively lost.
+This will not copy any data from the new environment back to the original environment.
+Any data added to the new database before the rollback is effectively lost.
 {{% /alert %}}

-### 4.7 Issues
+### 4.7 Troubleshooting

-The following issues might occur, or you might decide to "Rollback" a successful migration.
+If you encounter any issues during the migration process, use the following troubleshooting tips to help you solve them.

 #### 4.7.1 Data Replication Fails or Times Out

-If the replication process fails during the final migration, or it times out (the timeout for dump restore is 20 minutes longer than the measured operation time, displayed on the Migration Status page), then the apps and environments will not be renamed and the apps in the original v3 environments will be restarted.
+If the replication process fails during the final migration, or it times out (the timeout for dump restore is 20 minutes longer than the measured operation time, displayed on the Migration Status page), then the apps and environments will not be renamed and the apps in the original environments will be restarted.

 It is safe to restart replicating the data to bring the data replicated back up to 100%.
 This should ensure that the final migration does not time out.